-- 1. The Committee of Advertising Practice (CAP) is the self-regulatory body that creates, revises and helps to enforce the UK Code of Non-broadcast Advertising, Sales Promotion and Direct Marketing (the Code).
-The Advertising Standards Authority (ASA) rules under the Code. - 2.
-This document outlines the procedures to be followed by the ASA when handling complaints about advertising, sales promotions and direct marketing (collectively "ads") in non-broadcast media.
+- 1. The Broadcast Committee of Advertising Practice (BCAP) is contracted by the communications regulator, Ofcom, to write and enforce the UK Code of Broadcast Advertising (the Code).
+Exercising powers contracted to us by Ofcom, the Advertising Standards Authority (ASA) rules under the Code. - 2.
+This document outlines the procedures to be followed by the ASA when handling complaints about advertising in both radio and television services.